What is Activation Maximization?

 backprop_modifiers allow you to modify the backpropagation behavior.
 For examples,

-you could tweak backprop to only propagate positive gradients by using backprop_modifier='relu'
+you could tweak backprop to only propagate positive gradients by using backprop_modifier='relu'.
+This parameter also

 accepts a function and can be used to implement your crazy research idea :)